MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 > - [x] Count the type of key values from tag elements.
 > - [x] Show "other" key values (for the cleaning process).

-On the second step, all attributes were tested according to the "data_types".
+In the second step, all attributes were tested according to the "data_types".
 The data_types is a python dictionary that maps the attribute with its type.
-To "int", "float" and "timestamp" fields conversion commands were applied.
+To "int", "float" and "timestamp" fields were applied conversion commands.
 For "string" fields, special characters were searched and shown.
 "Unaudited" fields were skipped by the audit because they are free writing fields.